osherjacobs/LabWork_Findings/vector5-lsass-goexec-pta.md

   -x "dir C:\\Windows\\Temp\\lsass.dmp"
 ```

 Output confirms lsass.dmp landed at ~47MB.
 File visible in C:\Windows\Temp\ alongside VMware and system artifacts — no cleanup performed in this test.

+Note: This confirmation step uses standard nxc output retrieval without --no-output and triggers a Defender alert (VirTool:Win32/SuspRemoteCmdCommand.H) on WIN-ATTACK — consistent with the detection gap documented in Vector 2.
+This step is a lab verification only; in an operational context it would be skipped.
+The "Defender alerts: 0" count in the attack chain summary reflects the operational path.

 ---